Associate Professor Dennis Hemphill

 Areas of expertise

 - Integrity in elite and community sport

-- Professional ethics in sport coaching, exercise/sport science and sport business
+- Professional ethics in sport coaching, exercise/sport science, physical education and sport business

 - Performance enhancement, health and values in sport